itstaranarora/video-chat-v1/README.md

 Check out the live demo: https://video-chat-app-v1.herokuapp.com/

+An Article I wrote explaining how I build this: https://bit.ly/3wh0gyR

 This app is build using NodeJS, Socket.io, and Peerjs(WebRTC)

 ## How to run the project?